• What is Copywriting?

 One of the keys to selling copywriting services—or selling anything, really—is to make it as easy as possible for a potential client to say yes.
 The more obvious you can make it that your solution is the best solution, the faster you’ll get them to hire you.

 For these reasons, packaging your services can make a lot of sense.
 Note that I’m not suggesting that you bundle your services.
 You’re not offering a bulk discount—and you shouldn’t, right?
-It will still take you just as much time to do all of the work, so why would you discount just because you have more of it.
+It will take you just as much time to do all the work.
+So, why would you discount just because you have more of it?

 Quick aside: Discounting sends the message that your pricing is arbitrary instead of based on the time you think it will take you to do the work.
 And if clients think that your pricing is arbitrary, they’re going to try to bargain with you like crazy.

 Okay, back to the point.
 You’re not bundling, you’re packaging.
-Instead of offering small projects, you can group projects together to better answer a client’s needs.
-If you work with a lot of entrepreneurs that sell information products, for example, you could offer a “launch package” that includes nurture emails, sales emails, and a sales page.
+Instead of offering small projects, you can group projects together to better address a client’s needs.
+If you work with entrepreneurs who sell information products, for example, you could offer a “launch package” that includes nurture emails, sales emails, and a sales page.
 You could even offer a more extensive version of that package that includes a webinar.

 Trying to create packages when you don’t know their businesses exceedingly well means you’re likely to include things that they don’t think are necessary/valuable and possibly forget things that are.
 Packages need to come from your expertise in an area and your in-depth understanding of what a client needs.
-They need to provide expert guidance to a client and make it immediately clear to a would-be client that you understand their needs and you’re the best person to answer those needs.
+They need to provide expert guidance to a client, making it immediately clear to a would-be client that you understand their needs and you’re the best person to answer those needs.

 Filed Under: Business Development Tagged With: copywriting ideas, marketing